Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 Selection Guide for wait and waitpid

-1. Simple programs can use the wait function.
-If you only need to wait for any child process, flexibility is not required.
+1. For simple programs, the wait function is sufficient.
+If you just need to wait for any child process, flexibility is not required.

-2. Complex process management should use the waitpid function.
-Especially when asynchronous processing or control of specific processes is needed, using waitpid allows efficient management.
+2. For complex process management, the waitpid function is recommended.
+Especially when asynchronous processing or controlling specific processes is needed, waitpid allows for efficient management.

 Differences Between Process Synchronization and Thread Synchronization

-C language treats processes and threads as distinct management units.
-Process synchronization (e.g., wait and waitpid functions) controls termination states and resource sharing among multiple processes.
-In contrast, thread synchronization manages resources and ordering between threads within the same process.
+In C, processes and threads operate as different management units.
+Process synchronization (e.g., wait or waitpid functions) controls termination status and resource sharing between multiple processes.
+On the other hand, thread synchronization manages resources and sequence control between threads within the same process.

-When synchronizing between threads, condition variables and mutexes are commonly used.
-Here we explain how to synchronize using condition variables from the pthread library.
+Commonly used for synchronization between threads are condition variables and mutexes.
+Here, we explain the synchronization method using condition variables from the pthread library.

 Basics of Synchronization Using Condition Variables

-By using condition variables (pthread_cond_t), you can efficiently handle waiting and notification between threads.
+By using condition variables (pthread_cond_t), waiting and notification between threads can be performed efficiently.

 Basic Functions of Condition Variables